-Fast forward to today, and Huon employs over 700 people, farms Huon

-	Salmon and Ocean Trout, sells fish across Australia and internationally,

-	and leads the world in farming technologies such as our smart feed
+Fast forward to today, and Huon employs over 700 people, farms Huon Salmon and Ocean Trout, sells fish across Australia and internationally, and leads the world in farming technologies such as our smart feed system.

-	system.

-	At Huon we practise a holistic approach to fish farming.
-We achieve this

-	through having a strong focus on fish health, welfare and biosecurity.
+At Huon we practice a holistic approach to fish farming.
+We achieve this through having a strong focus on fish health, welfare and biosecurity.

 Unfertilised salmon roe and a salmon undergoing health checks

 - Veterinary Health and Biosecurity Plan (VHBP): Our VHBP encompasses all areas of fish health and welfare.
 It aims to identify and define management and husbandry protocols and procedures throughout the lifecycle.
 The VHBP was developed with broad staff involvement and is regularly reviewed and updated to promote continuous improvement in all areas.